 The bus is the most scenic and easiest to board.
 The Metro and RER can require a surprising amount of walking (both getting to and getting through the station) and a large number of steps if you’ve got a stroller.

 The same tickets are used for buses (in zone 1 and 2), the Metro, and the RER (in zone 1) – these zones include most of the major tourist attractions but not Disneyland.
 Tickets are good for 90 minutes with no limit on the number of transfers.
 But a single ticket can not be used for both bus and train.
-Buses are boarded at the front and tickets are validated by inserting them in a small machine.
-To enter a Metro or RER station tickets are scanned as you path through the turnstile.
+Buses are boarded at the front, and tickets are validated by inserting them in a small machine.
+To enter a Metro or RER station, tickets are scanned as you pass through the turnstile.
 Entering with children under 4 can sometimes be tricky as there is no special entrance for families.
 You’ll sometimes have to catch the eye of the person working the ticket booth and get them to buzz you through.

-Kids 3 and under do not require a ticket; ages 4 to 9 require a child ticket; and 10 and over require an adult ticket.
+Kids 3 and under do not require a ticket; ages 4 to 9 require a child ticket, and 10 and over require an adult ticket.
 Tickets can be bought as a pack of 10 (a carnet).